Square for Retail Reporting

-With Square for Retail Plus, you have access to four powerful reports: Cost of Goods Sold, Projected Profit, Vendor Sales, and Inventory by Category.
-Keep in mind, these reports are not available with Square for Retail Free.
+With Square for Retail Plus, you have access to five powerful reports: Cost of Goods Sold, Projected Profit, Vendor Sales, Inventory by Category, and Inventory Sell-through.
+These reports are not available with Square for Retail Free.

 Since your profit is determined by the price you pay for an item (unit cost) subtracted from the item’s sale value, you’ll need to make sure your inventory for all adjustments include applicable unit costs for your stock.

 Cost of Goods Sold

 The Cost of Goods Sold report helps you keep an eye on your profit margin by keeping your topline metrics—cost of goods sold (COGS), total revenue, profit, and profit margin—front and center.
 Drill down deeper into your numbers by setting your desired filters and clicking Export to download a CSV.

 The COGS column will account for additional costs (such as tax and shipping) associated with the order.
 For example, when you receive a purchase order, you can choose to include shipping and handling by selecting Add Optional Fee once the order is received.
 Including additional costs when receiving an order will increase visibility into your profit margin.